melezhik/outthentic/README.md

 `Story` should point a directory relative to project root directory.

-Project root directory - a directory holding all related stories.
-One could omit when running `strun`, then it assumes project root directory is equal current working directory.
+* Project root directory - a directory holding all related stories.

+A project root directory could be set explicitey using `--root` parameter:

+    $ strun --root /path/to/my/root/

+If `--root` is not set strun assumes project root directory to be equal current working directory:

+    $ strun # all the stories should be here

 # Calculator project example